 The most common form of a reverse mortgage is commonly referred to as a Home Equity Conversion Mortgage (HECM).
 A HECM is federally insured by the FHA (Federal Housing Administration) and HUD (US Department of Housing and Urban Development).

-Before you take out a reverse mortgage, you must receive counseling from a government-approved agency.
+Before taking out a reverse mortgage, you must receive counseling from a government-approved agency.
 The counseling helps protect you from taking out a reverse mortgage when it is not the right choice and assists you in understanding how the fees you will pay are charged.
-Pay close attention during your counseling session, to ensure that you know the risks of a reverse mortgage, as well as the rewards.
+Pay close attention during your counseling session to ensure that you know the risks of a reverse mortgage and the rewards.

-Use Bills.com to learn more about the pros and cons of reverse mortgages and to see what it takes to qualify for a reverse mortgage loan.
-You can Ask Bill a question about reverse mortgages and read answers to questions that other readers have asked.
-You can also get a reverse mortgage rate quote from a pre-screened member of Bills.com’s lending network.
+Use Bills.com to learn more about reverse mortgages' pros and cons and see what it takes to qualify for a reverse mortgage loan.
+Leave a comment or ask about reverse mortgages and read answers to questions that other readers have asked.